 Click the SNS Dashboard link on the left panel and then click the Create New Topic button in the center panel.
 Enter Topic and Display Names of “bounce” and then click the Create Topic button.

-In the subsequent panel Alt text Click the Create Subscription button and key an endpoint name that matches your application’s bounce route and click the Subscribe button.
+In the subsequent panel Click the Create Subscription button and key an endpoint name that matches your application’s bounce route and click the Subscribe button.

 You will see a pop panel that says: